Foreign Travel Advice Laos

 Passport validity requirements

-Your passport should have an ‘expiry date’ at least 6 months after the day you enter Laos.
+To enter Laos, your passport must have an ‘expiry date’ at least 6 months after the date you arrive and at least 2 blank pages.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.
 Renew your passport if you need to.